isw9/EECS349/hw2part3/README.md

 final answer for this problem but have my work showing my thought process.

 See See numberThree.c for my attempt at the c code.

+***#4***

+See hw2Part3Q4.png for a screenshot of the static analysis I did of the exe file using IDA.
+That picture contains the assembly code I will analyze.

+Starting from the main method (assuming esp is 0 to start)

+Move 7 to ptr[esp + 1a8h] (1a8 is 424 in decimal)

+Move 64h (100) to ptr[esp + 1a4h] (1a4 is 420 in decimal)

+Move 0 to ptr[esp + 1ach] (1ac is 428 in decimal)

+Jump to loc_401619

+In loc_401619:

+Move ptr[428] (0) to eax

+Compare ptr[420] (100) with the value in eax (0)

+If 0 is less than 100, jump to loc_4015FC

+In loc_4015FC:

+Move ptr[428] (0) to eax

+Move the memory address of ptr[1] into edx

+Move ptr[428] (0) to eax

+Move edx to ptr[(eax * 4) + 20] (when 100, edx will be stored at ptr[420])

+Add 1 to ptr[428] (which is now 1)

+That concludes the first iteration of the loop

+Now we want to look at the case where we don't jump to loc_4015FC

+Move ptr[424] to eax

+Move eax to ptr[8]

+Move ptr[420] to eax

+Load the memory address of ptr[1b0 + var_19c] (no idea what var_19c is)

+Move eax to ptr[0]

+Call function Z5proc1Piii

+Move eax to ptr[4]

+Print out the value currently in ptr[0]

+For this program's overall functionality, I'm a little unsure if there is a specific number answer because of the call to the Z5proc1Piii method.
+I couldn't find a way to analyze this function so I have commented out in the c file I wrote so I'm assuming it is outside the scope of this specific homework question.
+Overall, this program initializes an array with 3 values (7, 100, and 0).
+While the last element is smaller than the first element, it then stores the second element in spot where the last element is and increments the second element.
+It then uses the first and second elements in the Z5proc1Piii method to calculate a final value to print out.
+Similar to part 3, I know there are some small details of my answer that are probably incorrect but hope I was able to demonstrate my ability to statically analyze an executable using IDA and figure out some of the functionality of what it does.

+See See numberFour.c for my attempt at the c code.